shiavault/shiavault-library/books/the-life-of-imam-muhammad-al-jawad/12-reference-books.md

 58. Tuhaf al-Uqool by ibn Shu’bah

 59. Jawharat al-Kalam by al-Qaraghulli

 60. Jami’ ar-Ruwat by Muhammad bin Ali al-Ardabili

 61. Hadharat al-Arab (the Civilization of the Arabs) by Gustav Lobon

 62. Hilyat al-Awliya’ by Abu Na’eem

 63. Hadharat al-Islam fee Dar as-Salam by Jameel Nakhlah

-64. Hayat al-Imam ar-Redha by Ja’far Murtadha
+64. Hayat al-Imam ar-Ridha’ by Ja’far Murtadha

 65. Hayat al-Imam Muhammad al-Baqir by Baqir al-Qurashi (the author of this book)